Moving to Singapore from Germany

 German culture is also represented.
 The German Association is a welcoming club of expatriates and local German culture enthusiasts – the German option in school having created a pool of German-speaking Singaporeans who are exposed to the German language and culture from a young age.
 The association organises many social, sports and networking events, enabling members to make friends easily.
 Oktoberfest is also quite big in Singapore and there are even German-speaking Protestant and Catholic churches that allow German families in Singapore to continue family traditions from back home.

 Once you are ready to make the move to Singapore, you will need to find a reputable international removal company.
-Sterling Lexicon can help you with every step of the move process, covering international removals, Singapore visa and immigration advice, home finding and school search.
+At Sterling Lexicon, we can help you with every step of the move process.
 Get a move quote today!

 Sterling Lexicon have offices worldwide, including Germany and Singapore: